saadbadreddine/sefactory-fsw-final-project/README.md

    cd sefactory-fsw-final-project/frontend/lib
    ```

-4. Run the following command and choose your Android device in the list to get the app running
+4. Run the following command and choose your Android device, or emulator in the list to get the app running
    ```dart
    flutter run
    ```